 Spring is a time for rebirth in the California High Sierra.
 The snow begins to recede to the higher elevations, and the sun angle becomes more pronounced.
 The foothills transition from earthy brown tones to the bright cheery crayons of spring.
 It also means High Sierra wildflowers season is upon us!
-Here are just a few of the best wildflower hiking opportunities coming up in April and beyond.
+Here are several of the best wildflower hiking opportunities coming up in April and beyond.
 Don’t wait… because if you do, you’ll miss seeing some of the greatest natural tapestries in the world.

 The vegetation and landscape in the Red Hills Recreation Area is one-of-a kind.
 How rare?
 Well, the assemblage of plant species found here include seven rare specimens that occur nowhere else on the planet.
 You can expect to see a rich variety of annual wildflowers with a spectrum of yellow, white, and lavender.
 You may even get a sighting of the endangered Bald Eagle!

 Granite scenery, high country, and big water at high elevations… what more could you want on a hike?
 Inside the deep Mokelumne River Canyon, you’ll see beautiful Sierra Nevada vistas, aspens, and wildflowers all on display just for you.
 Don’t miss out on any of the brilliant colors from California poppies to brilliant lupines.

 Beaming with a spectacular display of wildflowers in early spring, February to April is the perfect time to visit the Hite Cove Trail.
 Hikers are welcomed to a beautiful palette of colors with over 60 varieties of wildflowers blanketing the hillsides along the South Fork of the Merced river.
 Follow the guidelines of “Leave No Trace” and take pictures home instead of wildflowers so that future generations can enjoy them as well.